xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 7. Verify the data matches what was signed with the specified hash algorithm (e.g. SHA256).
 8. If the verification succeeds, process the message.

+>[!NOTE]
+    >By default, signature token will be sent in Authorization header.
+If you set SignatureTokenToMsSignatureHeader to true in your registration, signature toekn will be sent in x-ms-siganature header instead.

 ## <span id="EventModel"></span><span id="eventmodel"></span><span id="EVENTMODEL"></span>Event model